 Grade award meetings are held by the senior examiners for each subject to determine final grade boundaries on a component basis.

 Points from Standard, Higher and Core subjects are added together to make the Diploma points score.

 The contribution of assessment methods to overall marks varies across subjects.
 For example, geography at Higher Level involves an external written examination covering core theme (25%), an external written examination covering optional themes (50%) and a field work report of 2,500 words which is internally assessed (25%).
-24% of the assessment for chemistry is carried out by teachers during practical work and externally moderated.
+24% of the assessment for chemistry is carried out as an experimental investigation which is marked by the student's classroom teacher and externally moderated.

 Students can retake IB subjects in their entirety in either November or May.

 Candidates have a maximum of three examination sessions in which to obtain the Diploma.

 Many universities making offers specify both an overall IB point score (or range) and specific points to be achieved in higher level subjects.